 He did not, it would seem, spend much time playing dominoes.

 Gorey was born in Chicago Feb.
 22, 1925, son of a sometimes Hearst newspaperman who divorced Gorey's mother when Edward was 11 only to remarry her 16 years later.
-He taught himself to read before he was 3-and-1/2-years-old and began drawing at early age.
+He taught himself to read before he was 3-and-one-half-years-old and began drawing at early age.
 His maternal grandmother had been a popular 19th century greeting card artist, but Gorey claimed he showed no early artistic talent.
 He characterized his childhood as more or less normal.
 "I think of myself as being sensitive and pale and wan.
 But I wasn't at all," he once told a journalist.
 "I was out there playing kick-the-can."

 His only formal artistic training consisted of a few classes at the Art Institute of Chicago.
 After a stint in the Army he attended Harvard University on the G.I.
 Bill, where he roomed with Frank O'Hara, who would go on to become one of the best-known poets in America.
 Modeling themselves on Oscar Wilde, they delighted in playing eccentric dandies, listening to old Marlene Dietrich records, painting all the furniture in their room white, and using a tombstone stolen from a local cemetery as a dining table.